charliekley/charliekley.github.io/index.md

   <div style="flex: 1; padding-left: 20px;">
     <strong>Space Maze Children's Toy</strong>
     <p>
-      For this project, I created an engaging space-themed toy suitable for a Happy Meal toy in SolidWorks, and 3D printed a functional prototype to present.
+      For this project, I created an engaging space-themed toy suitable for a fast-food promotional toy in SolidWorks, and 3D printed a functional prototype to present.
       I designed pieces for injection molding and calculated manufacturing costs to ensure the project stayed within budget constraints.
     </p>
   </div>